 Angois’ father, Paul Angois, was born in France in Pierre les Calais, a village associated with the lace industry.
 As a teenager Paul moved with his family to Sneinton, a village near Nottingham, also associated with lace-making.
 Rather than pursuing a career in lace, Paul became an engineer.
 In 1881 he married a French girl, Marthe Guinois, from Orleans.
 Marthe had been living in Darlington as a French teacher.
 On 30 May 1884, three years after Paul and Marthe had married, Josephine Louise Angois was born.

 A year after Angois’ birth her father set up a small bicycle workshop in Raleigh Street, Nottingham, with a partner, Richard Woodhead, adopting the brand name Raleigh.
-By 1889 the firm was very successful, with earnings of £20,000.
+By 1889 the firm was very successful, with a nominal capital of £20,000.
 Paul Angois held a secure position as director responsible for design.
 Sadly, after this upward change in the family fortunes, Angois’ mother died.
 Angois was only eleven years old.
 Within a year her father had remarried, an English lady this time, Sarah Ellen Holmes.
 By the 1901 census Paul was comfortable enough to be listed as a ‘retired cycle manufacturer’.

 War on the horizon

 ... in these abnormal times let it be taken for granted that every woman is doing her best